dr-leo/pandaSDMX/doc/sdmx_tour.rst

 The URL specifies the type, providing agency, and ID of the requested SDMX resource (dataflow, categoryscheme, data etc.).
 The query part of the URL (after the '?') may be used to give optional query parameters.
+For instance, when requesting data, the scope of the dataset may be narrowed down by specifying a key to select only matching columns (e.g. on a particular country).
+The dimension names and values used to select the rows can be validated by checking if they are contained in the relevant codelists referenced by the datastructure definition (see above), and any content-constraint attached to the dataflow definition for the queried dataset.
-For instance, when requesting data, the scope of the dataset may be narrowed down by specifying a startperiod and endperiod for the time series.
-Moreover, the query part may set a :index:`references` parameter to instruct the SDMX server to return a number of other artefacts along with the resource actually requested.
+Moreover, rows may be chosen by specifying a startperiod and endperiod for the time series.
+In addition, the query part may set a :index:`references` parameter to instruct the SDMX server to return a number of other artefacts along with the resource actually requested.
 For example, a DataStructureDefinition contains references to codelists and conceptschemes (see above).
 If the